-There are three well-resourced teaching booths an office.
-Each area has computer facilities with a range of IT support and a white board on each wall.
-The LSU has a wide range of resources including practical equipment such as plastic letters, sand trays, white boards with pens and Numicon.
-There is also an array of reading books, resource books and intervention programmes.
-There are games specifically targeted to support Literacy, Numeracy and Communication skills and a set of ipads for the children to use.
+There are three well-resourced teaching booths and an office.
+Each area has good computer facilities with a wide range of IT support and a large white board on each wall.
+The LSU has a wide ride of contemporary resources including practical equipment such as plastic letters, sand trays, wipe boards with pens and Numicon.
+There is also an array of reading books and resources which can be photocopied.
+There are games specifically targeted to support Literacy and Numeracy skills.

-Most of the LSU information is stored electronically for ease of access and security.
-There is a private teaching room where meetings, counselling sessions, examinations and assessments can take place.
+The office has a filing cabinet which holds pupils' assessments and confidential information.
+Most of the LSU information is also stored electronically for ease of access.
+There is a private conference room where meetings, counselling sessions, examinations and assessments can take place.
 This doubles up as a larger teaching space for groups of students.
 This is primarily used for the teaching of pupils who have English as an Additional Language.